DenicaAtanasova/SoftUni/III_C#_DB_Fundamentals/01.MS_SQL_Server/L03_Built_In_Functions/README.md

 ### 16. Orders Table
 You are given a table Orders(Id, ProductName, OrderDate) filled with data.
 Consider that the payment for that order must be accomplished within 3 days after the order date.
 Also the delivery date is up to 1 month.
 Write a query to show each product’s name, order date, pay and deliver due dates.

-### 17. People Table
-Create a table People(Id, Name, Birthdate).
-Write a query to find age in years, months, days and minutes for each person for the current time of executing the query.